Skip to main content

 Why does the exporter use gnatsd_ as the metric prefix?

-The gnatsd_ prefix is a legacy naming convention from when the NATS server was called gnatsd.
-The exporter maintains this prefix for backward compatibility with existing dashboards and alerting rules.
+It is a legacy naming convention from when the NATS server binary was called gnatsd.
+The exporter keeps the prefix so existing dashboards and alerting rules keep working.

 Can I monitor NATS without the exporter sidecar?

-The native NATS monitoring endpoints (/varz, /connz, etc.) return JSON, which the Prometheus receiver cannot parse directly.
-The Prometheus NATS Exporter is required to convert these into Prometheus-format metrics.
+No. The native NATS monitoring endpoints (/varz, /connz, /routez, /jsz) return JSON, which the prometheus receiver cannot parse.
+The prometheus-nats-exporter is required to convert them into Prometheus-format metrics.

 What's Next?